 Scholars from a variety of fields have found Grof’s perinatal ideas fruitful.

 HISTORY AND THE RHETORIC OF WAR.
 Referring to the earlier work of psychohistorian de Mause (1975), in 1977 Grof demonstrated that political and military leaders use perinatal imagery to whip up their people into warlike moods.
 From Alexander the Great to Hitler, perinatal imagery has reached deep into people’s minds by stirring up unconscious memories of their perinatal experiences.
 In Hitler, we see the BPM I of an imaginary past golden age of the Germanic peoples.
-Loosing WW I, colonies and land lost, and the economic disaster of the depression activate BPM II feelings of constriction and its concomitant desire for more room (Lebensraum), and, of course, the way out of BPM II is the fighting, struggle, and war of BPM III in order to get to the birth of the BPM IV of the glorious 1000-year Reich.
+Loosing World War I, colonies and land lost, and the economic disaster of the depression activate BPM II feelings of constriction and its concomitant desire for more room (Lebensraum), and, of course, the way out of BPM II is the fighting, struggle, and war of BPM III in order to get to the birth of the BPM IV of the glorious 1,000-year Reich.
 Ryan (2004) spotted perinatal elements in the Gettysburg Address, and Churchill used them too.
 Because the feelings that produce these images come from the deep unconscious, people who use them may do so completely unaware.
 They just feel right to the speakers and to their publics.

 PHILOSOPHY.
 In “Sartre’s Rite of Passage,” Thomas Riedlinger (1982) analyzes Sartre’s mescaline experience as unresolved BPM II, which flavored his philosophy thereafter.
 A “cardboard world” of meaningless suffering, a sense of being trapped, a “no-exit hell”—these catch BPM II emotions and ideas.
-In this book Stokkink’s chapter describes Foucault’s links to psychedelics.
-He and coeditors are preparing a broader view of psychedelics’ implications for philosophy beyond perinatal views (Lemmens et al 2015).
-Locating Grof’s work within The Passion of the Western Mind (1993), Tarnas wrote, “this perinatal area constituted the critical threshold for the therapeutic transformation, it also proved to be the pivotal area for major philosophical and intellectual issues” (428).
+In this book Stokkink’s chapter describes Foucault’s links to psychedelics (Chapter 11).
+He and coeditors are preparing a broader view of psychedelics’ implications for philosophy beyond perinatal views (Lemmens et al., 2015).
+Locating Grof’s work within The Passion of the Western Mind (1993), Tarnas wrote, “While this perinatal area constituted the critical threshold for the therapeutic transformation, it also proved to be the pivotal area for major philosophical and intellectual issues” (428).

 ART CRITICISM.
 Grof points to H. R. Geiger as a master of BPM II (2014).
-LSD Psychotherapy (Grof 1980) presents numerous illustrations by Grof and his patients.
+LSD Psychotherapy (Grof, 1980) presents numerous illustrations by Grof and his patients.
 A particularly powerful series of BPM drawings that documents her inner journey is by Sherana Frances (2001).
 There are numerous books on psychedelics’ influence on art particularly poster art, but they are not perinatal in their interpretations.

 MYTHOLOGY.
-After he received an early manuscript of Grof’s Realms, Joseph Campbell, author of The Hero with a Thousand Faces, wrote, “I have found so much of my thinking about mythic forms freshly illuminated” (1972, 258). trace the origins of early Greek myths and their esoteric meanings to psychoactive plants (2001).
+After he received an early manuscript of Grof’s Realms, Joseph Campbell, author of The Hero with a Thousand Faces, wrote, “I have found so much of my thinking about mythic forms freshly illuminated” (1972, p.
+258).
+Ruck, Staples, and Heinrich trace the origins of early Greek myths and their esoteric meanings to psychoactive plants (2001).

 RELIGION.
 In The Forgotten Truth: The Primordial Tradition (1977), Huston Smith recommends Grof’s clinical research for its view of “what the mind is.”
-He wrote, “. . .udged both by quantity of data encompassed and by the explanatory power of the hypotheses that make sense of this data, it is the most formidable evidence the psychedelics have thus far produced” (156).
+He wrote, “. . .Judged both by quantity of data encompassed and by the explanatory power of the hypotheses that make sense of this data, it is the most formidable evidence the psychedelics have thus far produced” (156).
 Psychedelics help uncover perinatal level springs that flow into multiple streams of social life.
-In this quotation, we see psychology, philosophy, politics, religion, and science flavored by perinatal experiences (Grof 1975):
+In this quotation, we see psychology, philosophy, politics, religion, and science flavored by perinatal experiences (Grof, 1975):